by Jenny Rose | Mar 11, 2023 | Emotional Intelligence, Feelings

 Photo by Joshua Fuller on Unsplash

 So much of my writing is about shadows and darkness, the hidden thing, the unspoken secret, the uncertain future, the truths nobody dares tell … until someone does.
 Someone like Pandora, who opened the box anyway.
 Someone who blows the whistle, blows the cover.
-Someone like Baba Yaga, or the child who said aloud, “the emperor had no clothes!”
+Someone like Baba Yaga, or the child who said aloud, “the emperor has no clothes!”

 I am surely not the only child of fear.
 Perhaps we all hold its hand, or perhaps some of us are more intimate with it than others.
 I don’t know.
 What I can sense is its paradoxical nature.
 Fear defines courage.
 How often does it define, at least in part, art?
 Think of Vincent Van Gogh, for example.